A Guide to Flood Zones (And What to Do If You’re in One)

 • C or Unshaded Xlow risk

 In fact, in an A or V zone, flood insurance is required due to the risk level.
 Oftentimes, lake houses fall into zone A. However, this isn’t always the case.
 Your zone could also change over time.
 Due to the changing environment and warming atmosphere, more storms and hurricanes are possible.
-The result is that some homes previously in a low risk flood zone are now higher risk.
+The result is that some homes previously in a low-risk flood zone are now higher risk.
 Your zone could also change due to nearby construction or recurring weather-related factors.
-Since flood zones are not static, it’s important to keep yourself informed about your home’s risk.
+Since flood zones are not static, it’s important to stay informed about your home’s risk.

 Flood Zones and Lake Houses